WebAssembly/design/FAQ.md

   [GCC]: https://gcc.gnu.org

-We hope that proprietary compilers also gain WebAssembly support, but we'll let vendors speak about their own platform.
+We hope that proprietary compilers also gain WebAssembly support, but we'll let vendors speak about their own platforms.

 The [WebAssembly Community Group][] would be delighted to collaborate with more compiler vendors, take their input into consideration in WebAssembly itself, and